exakat/exakat-docs/Reference/Rules/Variables/SelfTransform.rst

 Self-Transforming Variables
 +++++++++++++++++++++++++++

   Variables that are assigned to themselves, after transformation.
+Auto-transformations include appending element to an array, using post and pre increment operators, and assigning to the variable the `result <https://www.php.net/result>`_ of a call where the variable is also an argument.

 .. code-block:: php